How to become a Chartered Trade Mark Attorney

 As a profession we also regularly advise on registered designs and there are opportunities to specialise in other parts of the IP mix such as domain names, trade secrets, geographical indications and copyright too.

-Many CTMAs get taken on as graduate trainees by firms of Chartered Trade Mark Attorneys, law firms with an IP department, or a large business with an ‘in-house’ IP protection or legal department.
+Many CTMAs get taken on as graduate trainees by firms of Chartered Trade Mark Attorneys, law firms with an IP department, or a large businesses with an 'in-house' IP or legal department.

 Look out for opportunities at careers fairs, graduate job websites, our jobs board or directly via firms with an active IP practice.

 We also see firms promoting from within.
-Those employed as trade mark paralegals and other support roles going on to take the full trade mark attorney qualifications.
+Those employed as trade mark paralegals and other support roles going on to take the trade mark attorney exams and qualifying as CTMAs.

-Click here to read more about support roles
+Click here to find out more about the other roles in the IP professions

 Getting qualified